ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### NOTE: Many commands have several different aliases, for convenience-of-remembering.

-## Several types of commands for this sy stem:
+## Several types of commands for this system:

   1. Lyric alignment commands ([get-missing-lyrics](../BAT-and-UTIL-files-1/get-missing-lyrics-here.bat), [display-lyric-status.bat](../BAT-and-UTIL-files-1/display-lyric-status.bat), etc)
   1. Karaoke generation commands ([create-srt](../BAT-and-UTIL-files-1/create-srt-from-file.bat), [get-karaoke-for-playlist.bat](../BAT-and-UTIL-files-1/get-karaoke-for-playlist.bat), etc)
   1. Auditing commands (to find files that do not have lyrics or karaoke)
   1. WinAmp integration commands (to work with the song that is currently playing in WinAmp)
   1. Subordinate commands (under the hood stuff not generally invokved directly)

 ____________________________________________________________________________________________________________